Santa Barbara Symphony

 We know you care about where your money goes and how it is used.
 Connect with this organization’s leadership in order to begin to build this important relationship.
 Your email will be sent directly to this organization’s director of development and/or Executive Director.

 Nir Kabaretti and the Santa Barbara Symphony have made it their mission to connect audiences to experience the joy and power of music.
-Being a sponsor myself, it is thrilling to know that thousands of children each year benefit from their award-winning music education programs.
+Being a sponsor myself, it is thrilling to know that thousands of children each year benefit from their “We are so grateful to you, Nir and The Symphony, for your great efforts in helping children have music in their lives.
+With music education disappearing from most schools, it warms my heart when we see the great strides you are making in keeping music education alive!
+Brava!

-Anne Akiko Meyers, Internationally esteemed violinist and Santa Barbara Symphony supporter
+Internationally esteemed violinist and Santa Barbara Symphony supporter-winning music education programs

 Key Supporters